Methodology – Hybrid Reasoning Framework

 Interpretive Reliability

-IA STUDIO operates as a non-commercial research framework.
+IA STUDIO operates as an independent research and documentation initiative.

-All conclusions are grounded in independent scientific evidence and human-led reasoning.
+Conclusions are grounded in independent scientific evidence and human-led interpretation.

-Computational tools are used solely for organisational, comparative, or visual support.
+Computational tools are used for organisational, comparative, and visual support under human supervision.

 As the framework evolves, selected supporting data and workflows may be released for verification or scholarly study.